-The Manager Finance is authorised to invest Sunshine Coast Council's operating funds at their discretion in investments consistent with this Investment Policy and legislation.
+The Executive Director, Finance & Business, the Manager Finance and the Financial Planning & Performance Manager are authorised to invest Sunshine Coast Council's operating funds at their discretion in investments consistent with this Investment Policy and legislation.

 The Manager Finance will report to Council for investment guidelines, approved lists and oversight of investment activities for the purposes of this Investment Policy.